Tension-Perfection/Tension-perfection/README.md

 - (*ᴗ͈ˬᴗ͈)ꕤ*.ﾟ I also love making new friends so please don't be shy to approach me!
 I'm quite shy as well.. **Heads up!
 I get very comfortable guys..
 AS IN THE MOST.
 MOST.
 NORMAL THING I WOULD SAY IS "Don't make PAPI CHULO angry dawg"..
 Remind me when you guys get uncomfy okay..**

+ ¬ (..◜ᴗ◝..)
+School started, I'll rarely be spotted or rarely around, I leave at 6am and I get home at 4pm-5pm Where to spot me? ¦ Regretevator area or DW area (╥﹏╥)

 - (..◜ᴗ◝..)
 Hobbies [Writing songs for myself, Playing my guitar, VC/Hang out W friends, Drawing](I mostly do multitasking, and despite being Busy, I always have time to spend time w my friends..)

 - ᓚ₍⑅^..^₎♡ I am a very talkative and energetic person, and yet I could be shy sometimes..
 [When I make friends, I mostly whisper to the person and ask them to sit with me when I do have the courage to do so..]